 Canoeing enhances access to outdoors and wilderness environments by providing transportation to areas that cannot be reached by land, or are inaccessible for people with mobility limitations.
-This group may include older adults, families with young children, and people with disabilities.
+This group may include older adults, families with young children, or people with disabilities.
 Thirteen million canoes are rented or used in outfitting or instructional programs each year.
 Canoe rental facilities and instructional programs currently rely on commercially available seats.
-The paddlers using these seats must use balance and leg strength to maintain an effective sitting position.
+However, the paddlers using these seats must use balance and leg strength to maintain an effective sitting position.

 modular canoe seating system